natesymer/FHSTwitterEngine/README.markdown

     		id returnValue = [engine twitterAPIMethod]; // GET
     		// Handle returnValue
     		dispatch_sync(GCDMainThread, ^{
+    			@autoreleasepool {
         			// Update UI
+        		}
        		});
     	}
     });

-- POST methods return int.
+\* POST methods return int.
 These are called *return codes*.
-See below for more.
+See below for more.<br />
-- GET methods return id.
+\*\* GET methods return id.
 This can be either an NSDictionary, NSArray, NSString, UIImage or nil.
 See below for errors

 So what are those `GCDBackgroundThread` and `GCDMainThread`?<br />
 They are macros for dispatch_async()/dispatch_sync().